gavinfielder/simple-git-server/README.md

  - `git clone gitserver:/repos/repo-name  [local-path]` clones a remote repository
  - `ssh gitserver` will ssh into the remote repo storage so that the remotes can be managed directly

+## Note of warning for those doing 42 Hercules Apples of Hesperides in the future

+The eval page expects an implementation in which you have pushed your public key.
+This surprised my evaluators as well.

 ## Credits

 All code is written by me.